tinuva/SDRPlusPlusBrown/docs/tx.md

 ### Recommendations

 * Use headphones on Android.
+Bluetooth headset can give remarkably good microphone audio.
 * Use wired connection if possible.
 Some androids support ethernet over USB, and it works well.
 Buy USB-C dock with ethernet port.
 It can also charge your phone while you use it.
 My third option for the phones that do not support usb ethernet, would be RNDIS(over USB) with an addition of intermediate single board computer (idea is reaping).
 * If using WiFi, use 5GHz band, because 2.4GHz could be close to useless, depending on the environment.
 Portable router with 5GHz band is a good idea.
 * Try narrow band for receiving (48 khz) if you have packet loss.
 It may help.